Freehold Raceway: Closure

 In September 2024 track officials announced that Freehold Raceway would close at the end of the year, with the track's general manager citing operational reasons with no "plausible way forward."
 Freehold's last racing program was held on December 28, 2024, with over 1,000 spectators in attendance.
 The final race was won by T's Raider II, driven by Johnathan Ahle.

 As of the announcement of its closure, there was no word on future plans for the Freehold Raceway site.

+By 2026, plans are in the works to redevelop the entire Freehold Raceway site into retail which would include shops and restaurants.
+There is also plans to add some sort of housing on site.
+Plans for this new development are currently on going and are partially the result of the continued success of Freehold Raceway Mall which neighbors the property.